-Subject to certain net working capital adjustments, the consideration for the Transaction (the "Transaction Consideration") is comprised of: (i) \$80.00 million in cash, less the amount of any accounts receivable associated with governmental payors (the "Cash Consideration"); (ii) \$5.00 million of shares of BioScrip common stock calculated using the public offering price set forth on the cover page of this prospectus supplement (the "Transaction Closing Equity Consideration"); and (iii) \$24.75 million in contingent equity securities of the Company, in the form of restricted shares of our common stock ("RSUs"), issued in two tranches, Tranche A and Tranche B, with different vesting conditions (collectively, the "Contingent Shares").
+On June 16, 2016, the Company, HomeChoice Partners, Inc. and Home Solutions entered into an amendment to the Asset Purchase Agreement (the "First Amendment") which modified the terms of the consideration payable by BioScrip to Home Solutions thereunder.
+The terms of the Asset Purchase Agreement as modified by the First Amendment are set forth below.
+Subject to certain net working capital adjustments, the consideration for the Transaction (the "Transaction Consideration") is comprised of: (i) \$67.50 million in cash (the "Cash Consideration"); (ii) \$7.50 million of shares of BioScrip common stock calculated using the public offering price set forth on the cover page of this prospectus supplement (the "Transaction Closing Equity Consideration"); and (iii) contingent equity securities of the Company, in the form of restricted shares of our common stock ("RSUs"), issued in two tranches, Tranche A and Tranche B, with different vesting conditions (collectively, the "Contingent Shares").
 Upon issuance the RSUs will have no value, but will be reported in our consolidated financial statements at their estimated fair value at the date of issuance.
-BioScrip will issue the shares of its common stock issuable to Home Solutions pursuant to the RSUs in Tranche A promptly, and in any event within five business days, following the earlier of (a) the closing price of BioScrip common stock, as reported by NASDAQ, averaging

-\$4.00 per share or above over 20 consecutive trading days during the period beginning on the closing date of the Transaction and ending December 31, 2019, or (b) a change of control that occurs on or prior to December 31, 2017 or a change of control thereafter but on or prior to December 31, 2019, pursuant to which the consideration payable per share equals or exceeds \$4.00 per share.
-BioScrip will issue the shares of its common stock issuable to Home Solutions pursuant to the RSUs in Tranche B promptly, and in any event within five business days, following the earlier of (a) the closing price of BioScrip's common stock, as reported by NASDAQ, averaging \$5.00 per share or above over 20 consecutive trading days during the period beginning on the closing date of the Transaction and ending December 31, 2019, or (b) a change of control that occurs on or prior to December 31, 2017, or a change of control thereafter but on or prior to December 31, 2017, or a change of control thereafter but on or prior to December 31, 2017, or a change of control thereafter but on or prior to December 31, 2019, pursuant to which the consideration payable per share equals or exceeds \$5.00 per share.
-The aggregate number of RSUs in Tranche A will be equal to the quotient of \$12.38 million, divided by \$4.00.
-The aggregate number of RSUs in Tranche B will be equal to the quotient of \$12.38 million, divided by \$4.00.
-The asymptotic common stock issuable in connection with the Transaction represent approximately 9.6% of BioScrip's outstanding common stock, based on the number of outstanding shares as of March 31, 2016, assuming all the RSUs vest and calculating the Transaction Closing Equity Consideration based on the last reported closing price of our common stock on June 10, 2016, which was \$2.83.
+BioScrip will issue the shares of its common stock issuable to Home Solutions pursuant to the RSUs in Tranche A promptly, and in any event within five business days, following the earlier of (a) the closing price of BioScrip common stock, as reported by NASDAQ, averaging \$4.00 per share or above over 20 consecutive trading days during the period beginning on the closing date of the Transaction and ending December 31, 2019, or (b) a change of control that occurs on or prior to December 31.
+2017 or a change of control thereafter but on or prior to December 31, 2019, pursuant to which the consideration payable per share equals or exceeds \$4.00 per share.
+BioScrip will issue the shares of its common stock issuable to Home Solutions pursuant to the RSUs in Tranche B promptly, and in any event within five business days, following the earlier of (a) the closing price of BioScrip's common stock, as reported by NASDAQ, averaging \$5.00 per share or above over 20 consecutive trading days during the period beginning on the closing date of the Transaction and ending December 31, 2019, or (b) a change of control that occurs on or prior to December 31, 2017, or a change of control thereafter but on or prior to December 31, 2019, pursuant to which the consideration payable per share equals or exceeds \$5.00 per share.
+The aggregate number of RSUs in Tranche A will be approximately 3.1 million and the aggregate number of RSUs in Tranche B will be 4.0 million.
+The maximum amount of common stock issuable in connection with the Transaction represents approximately 15.77% of BioScrip's outstanding common stock, based on the number of outstanding shares as of March 31, 2016, assuming all the RSUs vest and calculating the Transaction Closing Equity Consideration based on the public offering price set forth on the cover page of this prospectus supplement.